 The terms of the loan, such as interest rate and maturity date, are negotiated between the borrower and lender, and in some cases, especially with alternative lenders, you may get approval and funding within 24 hours.
 Similar to the 7(a) loan, you can use the proceeds for virtually anything related to your small business.

-The cons of a term loan are that they are going to carry a higher interest rate than a 7(a) loan – depending on how much risk you represent to the lender – and typically offers terms of five- to 10 years, though they can be much shorter than this depending on the lender.
-While the requirements of a term loan may be less stringent than a 7(a) loan, you’re still going to need a strong FICO score, at least two years in businesses and a strong cash flow.
+The cons of a term loan are that they are going to carry a higher interest rate than a 7(a) loan – depending on how much risk you represent to the lender – and typically offer terms of five- to 10 years, though they can be much shorter than this depending on the lender.
+While the requirements of a term loan may be less stringent than a 7(a) loan, you’re still going to need a strong FICO score, at least two years in business and a strong cash flow.
 Traditional lenders may also require you to put up collateral.

 SBA Microloan Program

 The SBA also guarantees microloans – small loans of up to $50,000 – through intermediary lenders.
-These lenders often operate in underserved communities and work with minority- and women-owned businesses, and their purpose is to provide financial help to new businesses.
+These lenders often operate in underserved communities and work with minority- and women-owned businesses and their purpose is to provide financial help to new businesses.
 According to the SBA, the average microloan is $13,000.
 These loans have a maximum term of six years, and interest rates are going to be significantly higher than a term or 7(a) loan, and often require the borrower to put up personal assets as collateral.

 Invoice factoring is typically offered by alternative lenders and can help you with your cash flow if your customers are slow to pay.
 In this type of financing, a lender will provide you with cash for your outstanding invoices in exchange for a percentage of the money that is owed to you.
 You can choose which invoices to factor, and this type of financing won’t add debt to your balance sheet since the money that you’re “borrowing” is backed by money that is already owed to you.